zowe/docs-site/docs/user-guide/gettingstarted.md

 The numbers are incremented each time a release is created so the higher the numbers, the later the release.
 Use your web browser to download the PAX file by saving it to a folder on your desktop.

-Follow these steps to transfer the PAX file to z/OS and prepare it to install the Zowe runtime.
+You can download the PAX file from the Zowe website.
+After you obtain the PAX file, follow these steps to transfer the PAX file to z/OS and prepare it to install the Zowe runtime.

 1. Transfer the PAX file to z/OS.